 For example, does the product that you promote offer a reasonable commission rate?
 If not, you may not make enough to cover the costs of your advertising.

-Even though commission rates are rising, that doesn’t mean you’re guaranteed to always turn a profit.
+Even though commission rates are good, that doesn’t mean you’re guaranteed to always turn a profit.

 Furthermore, does the niche that you’re selling within have high enough demand so that products will sell?